grantseltzer/blog/content/blog/tracing-go-functions-with-ebpf-part-1.md

 }
 ```

 Just a couple things to note here.
 First off, we need a way for the eBPF program to tell us that it was triggered (meaning the handler was called in the Go program that we're tracing).
-To accomplish this, we use a BPF table.
+To accomplish this, we use a perf output buffer.
 We can send arbitrary data over it from eBPF, and read it in the Go program which loaded it.
 We create this table using the helper function `BPF_PERF_OUTPUT`, which takes one parameter, the name of the table we want to create.
 You can see it then being used with the call: `events.perf_submit(...)`.
-That call just sends the string we have hardcoded about it.
+That call just sends the string that we have hardcoded through it.

-For now you can ignore the `pt_regs ctx` parameter, more on that later.
+For now you can ignore the `pt_regs ctx` parameter, more on that in part two.

-Now let's write some go code.
+Now let's write some Go code.
 We're going to use bcc to compile the above eBPF code, load it, and then listen for output.

 ```
 bpfModule := bcc.NewModule(eBPF_Text, []string{}) // We're going to store the eBPF program above in a string, named eBPF_Text